 Pioneer personal loans have fixed interest rates, meaning your monthly payment will stay the same for the length of your loan term.
 You can have the payment automatically taken out of your account, or you can have it deducted from your paycheck (military allotment).
 You can also choose to mail in your payments.

 Not sure if Pioneer Military Credit is right for you?
 Consider these alternatives.

 - SoFi: If you’re looking for a larger loan, you may be interested in SoFi.
-Sofi discloses an average APR upfront, offers personal loans up to $100,000 and doesn’t charge any fees.
+Sofi discloses an average APR upfront and offers personal loans up to $100,000.

 - USAA: Servicemembers, veterans and their families can apply for personal loans from USAA, a financial services company dedicated to military members.
 USAA personal loans can range from $2,500 to $100,000 with loan terms of 12 to 84 months.